 Cotton farmers in Punjab Pakistan get approximately half of their irrigation water from a vast canal system known as the Indus Basin Irrigation System (IBIS) – the biggest irrigation system in the world.
 Since British colonial times certain formal and informal rules also known as the Warabandi system have been established to allocate this surface water among farmers.
 However, in recent decades there has been a constant decline of the physical infrastructure as well as a decline in water services to farmers by the public irrigation agency.

-A detailed analysis of the current state of institutions – meaning the water laws, rules-in use and everyday management practices – in the province of Punjab will be carried out to provide a conceptual framework for feasible proposals to improve the water efficiency of the irrigation system, including on-farm proposals for farmers.
+A detailed analysis of water laws, rules in use, and everyday practices in the province of Punjab provides a conceptual framework for proposals to improve the water efficiency in irrigation, including on-farm proposals for farmers.
 Since both policy and technical recommendations can only be sustainable if they are imbedded in the specific local institutional and cultural framework.

 The recent state of research suggests that despite promising attempts to reform the water sector most of the system inherent problems persist.
 Among those problems are an underfunded budget for operation and maintenance, a discrimination of farmers at the tail-end of the canal system who receive less water, and a lack of incentives for farmers at the head of the canal system to conserve water.